shlomiv/papiea/README.md

     select the host where the repl is running (usually localhost, but can be run anywhere.
     Use `.ssh/config` to name that host), then select `node` as the running environment and you should have a repl.
     Debugging is not yet working in cljs, but I simply use regular clojure if I need to live debug for now.

-## Troubleshooting npm

-Npm does not behave properly for us, e.g.:

-1. Some times it complains that `tsc` is not found
-2. Other times it may complain that no `package.json` is found at a location where it actually exists
-3. Other times it complains that it has no write permissions to directories `npm` wrote on its own (inside `npm_modules`)

-The first two problems are fixable by removing the `package-lock.json`.
-To remedy that, run:
-1. `make clean-all`
-3. `make` - should now pass

-For the third one, and this one is really strange, some of the folders in `npm_modules` are under a regular user, and some are under root user.
-I cannot explain how that happens, and that is very bad.
-To fix this, do the follwing:
-1. `sudo make clean-all`
-3. `make` - should now pass

 We are looking into moving away from `npm`, possibly to `yarn`, as these troubles are happening randomly and without an appearnt cause.